robwakefield/IML-decision-tree/README.md

-# Introduction to Machine Learning - Decision Tree Coursework
+# Decision Tree

-Based on WIFI signal strengths collected from a mobile phone, a decision tree algorithm was implemented to determine its indoor location.
+Implementation of a decision tree algorithm to determine an indoor location based on WIFI signal strengths collected by a mobile phone

+Completed as part of a group coursework

 ## Usage